MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/layers.md

 A single 3D model in Dynamics 365 Product Visualize consists of one or more layers, which you can think of as categorized objects often grouped by function or location.

-You can create layers in model design software tools such as CAD.
+You can create layers in model design software tools, such as CAD.
 You can build layers in a nested or flattened format.

 ## Use the Layers tool